Robert Smallboy: Kisiko Awasis Kiskinhamawin in Mountain Cree Camp

 The Mountain Cree Camp School was established on the Smallboy Camp in 1967.
 The school was not recognized by the province of Alberta or the Federal Government until 2009.
 Starting in 2005, Alberta Education started negotiations to establish a program with the school.
 In 2009, a formal agreement was struck by Alberta Education for the Edmonton Catholic School Board to provide educational support to the school.

 Death

-On a visit to Banff in the winter of 1984 Chief Smallboy, who suffered from diabetes, went for a walk in 20 below weather, and became disoriented: he could not find his hotel.
+On a visit to Banff in the winter of 1984, Chief Smallboy, who suffered from diabetes, went for a walk in freezing weather.
+He became disoriented: he could not find his hotel.
 Since he did not speak English, he was turned away from several hotels and was forced to stay the night outdoors.
 He suffered frostbite in his feet, which eventually turned gangrenous.
 He was treated at Wetaskiwin General Hospital, where he was refused the right to burn purifying sweetgrass.
-He pleaded to be returned his Camp, where he died on July 8, 1984 After being smudged with a sweetgrass braid by his son, Joe, outside his cabin, he reached down and patted the soil.
+He pleaded to be returned his Camp, where he died on July 8th, 1984.
+After being smudged with a sweetgrass braid by his son Joe outside his cabin, he reached down and patted the soil.
 "Good land," he said.
 "Good land."
-His final words.
+These were his final words.